simracer-cz/iFlag/firmware/README.md

 Next Step
 ---------

-With the device alive the next step is to install [ _iFlag_ Software ](../software/README.md) to your computer.
+With the device alive the next step is to copy [ _iFlag_ Software ](../software) to your computer and run it.

 ---